 So, how do you ensure you are strategically positioned to winning this deal?
 And, do you know which competitors are likely to bid and their bidding prices?

-Pricing your products or services right is imperative in winning deals.
-Whether we like it or not, pricing is critical to the success of a proposal.
-Knowing the right pricing strategy takes some studying and research, and TenderBoard’s Past Tender Data helps you with this.
-By reviewing buyers’ past tenders, you can make sure your pricing is competitive.
+Pricing your products or services right is imperative in winning deals because your buyers want to know they are receiving the best value for your goods & services.
+Knowing the right pricing strategy takes some studying and research, and having access to data, such as TenderBoard’s Past Tender Data, could help you with this.

 When looking at pricing, you need to make sure:

-- You’re not priced too high that your proposal does not get considered
+- You are not priced too high that your proposal does not get considered

-- You’re not priced too low that you cannot cover your expenses
+- You are not priced too low that you cannot cover your expenses

 So how do you decide on your pricing strategy?

 The suppliers who win more deals consistently use data to guide their proposals, and pricing strategy is no different.
 Here are a few ways to use data for your pricing strategy: